mialkin/docs/software design/dependency inversion/dependency inversion.md

  The principle states<sup>1</sup>:

-a.
-High-level modules should not depend on low-level modules.
+* A. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

-b.
-Abstractions should not depend on details.
+* B. Abstractions should not depend on details.
 Details should depend on abstractions.

 ## C# example without dependency inversion